YasaswiS/BooleansCalendar/README.md

 Click [here](https://docs.google.com/document/d/1_egHgpKx7FtzuqQB7QGcD1Rdo_Stov1bfvrn3Qzmf-4/edit?usp=sharing) to access the Booleans' Project Plan.

+## Self Grading

+###### Aditya Surapaneni

+Score: 10/10

+Justification:

+- All of the criteria outlined on the "End Sprint #1" assignment on Canvas are met.
+- Finished all of the work I was assigned by the Scrum Master, such as the creation of the website via the use of HTML & CSS, the creation of the Recursion Mini Lab logic, etc.
+- Contributed to the entire team effort when possible so as not to let the team fall down.

 -------------------------------------------------- Week 0 & Week 1 --------------------------------------------------

 ## Team SMART Goals for Mini Review #1